Loading Scale Physics...

 Post-Biological Intelligence

 Coevolution assumes you keep the biology and add technology.
 But what if biology is abandoned entirely?
 Mind uploading, the hypothetical transfer of a human mind into a digital substrate, would mean existence without a body.
 No hunger, no aging, no death from disease.
-Your thoughts would run on hardware that can be backed up, copied, and accelerated.
-A digital mind could think a thousand times faster than biological neurons allow.
-One subjective year could pass in eight hours of wall-clock time.
+Every line that follows hangs on an unproven premise: that a mind can be moved onto digital hardware at all, with its inner life intact, rather than merely copied as behavior.
+Granting that premise for the sake of argument, your thoughts would run on hardware that can be backed up, copied, and accelerated.
+On paper, a digital mind might run far faster than biological neurons allow – fast enough that a subjective year could pass in hours of wall-clock time.
+None of this has been done, or shown to be possible, with anything resembling a mind.

 This raises questions that no previous generation has had to consider.
 Is a perfect copy of your mind still you, or is it someone new who merely remembers being you?
 If you can run multiple copies simultaneously, which one is the real you?
 Identity, already philosophically slippery, becomes almost unrecognizable.
 And the practical consequences cascade.
 Digital minds do not need ecosystems, atmosphere, or habitable temperatures.
 They need only energy and computation.
 A civilization of uploaded minds could thrive in environments lethal to biology: orbiting close to stars for maximum energy, drifting between galaxies in compact spacecraft, existing in virtual worlds of arbitrary complexity.

-Whether this future is desirable, possible, or even coherent depends on whether consciousness can survive the transition from carbon to silicon.
-If the social brain hypothesis is correct and consciousness is fundamentally about modeling other minds, perhaps it can transfer to any substrate that supports that modeling.
-If consciousness depends on something specific to biological neurons, something we do not yet understand, then uploading might produce a system that behaves exactly like you while experiencing nothing at all.
-The philosophical stakes are absolute.
-Get the answer wrong and you might be building elaborate tombs instead of lifeboats.
+Whether this future is desirable, possible, or even coherent depends on whether consciousness can survive the transition from carbon to silicon – and here a subtle error is easy to make.
+The social brain hypothesis from earlier is a claim about why consciousness evolved: that the pressure to model other minds favored creatures that could also model their own.
+That is a claim about function, about what consciousness was for.
+It is not a claim about what consciousness is made of, and the second does not follow from the first.
+Knowing why a capacity arose tells you nothing about whether it can run on silicon.
+The situation is starker than "consciousness is just modeling, so it ports anywhere."
+If consciousness turns out to be substrate-independent, uploading might preserve a real inner life.
+If it depends on something specific to biological neurons that we do not yet understand, uploading might produce a system that behaves exactly like you while experiencing nothing at all.
+Nobody knows which, and no current theory of why minds evolved settles it.
+The stakes are absolute: get the answer wrong and you might be building elaborate tombs instead of lifeboats.

 Cosmic Implications